 I challenge you to look at every single long term research study on diets- there aren’t that many that look past the 18 month mark.
 Why is that?
-Because studies show time and time again that that 95% of people will regain the weight (if not more), regardless of the diet they go on by the 2-5 year mark.
+Because studies show time and time again that that the majority of dieters will regain the weight (if not more), regardless of the diet they go on by the 2-5 year mark.

 Almost anyone can successfully lose weight on a diet.
-But unless you’re that 5% unicorn, chances are you’ll keep regaining the weight.
+But unless you’re that minority unicorn, chances are you’ll keep regaining the weight.

 Society likes to tell you that it’s because you didn’t try hard enough or that you’re lazy or gluttonous and I’m here to tell you that it is not your fault.
 Diets are the problem, not you.

 Would you take a medication with a 5% chance of success?
 I pray and hope not.
 Yet diets are still being recommended by doctors even though the research proves that they don’t work.